heyitswither/raspberry-pi-chat/README.md

 }
 ```

-"serverAddress" is a string that holds the websocket server Address
+"serverAddress" is a string that holds the websocket server address

 "username" is a string that holds your username on the chat